osg-htc/docs/docs/data/stashcache/install-origin.md

 Installing the OSDF Origin
 ================================

-!!! warning
-    If you want to run origins for authenticated and unauthenticated data, you **must** run them on separate hosts.
-    This requires registering a resource for each host.

 This document describes how to install an Open Science Data Federation (OSDF) origin service.
 This service allows an organization to export its data to the data federation.